 Quickly compare over 3 dozen UK insurance providers.
 Only one form to fill out.

 Generally speaking, contents insurance provides financial protection in case your possessions are stolen, lost or damaged due to theft, fire, smoke or water.
 In addition, some contents insurance policies offer add-ons like legal/liability cover, home emergency cover and accidental cover.
-With burglaries on the rise around the Christmas holidays, now is certainly the time to invest in contents insurance.
+Considering a £50,000 contents policy costs on average only £110 with a £200 excess and burglaries on the rise around the Christmas holidays, now is certainly the time to invest in contents insurance.

 Contents insurance is useful for both renters and home owners, as it protects the things you would take with you when you move.
 (Buildings insurance, on the other hand, is only for home owners and covers the property itself—roof, walls, fitted units, flooring, outbuilding, etc.) Use this guide to learn about coverage levels, standard exclusions, and other ins and outs of contents insurance policies, to help you decide what features you need for your individual situation.
 All policies offer different coverage so be sure to read the policy wording before you buy.

 Contents Insurance for These Events

 While policies differ from insurer to insurer, contents insurance typically provides reimbursement for loss or damage that result from theft, fire, water and smoke.
 In addition to these standard features, extra cover can be purchased as an add on (or may be included in premium policies).

 - Accidental Loss/Damage (e.g., red wine spill on carpet)

 - Home Emergency (e.g., plumbing & heating emergencies)